-If you’ve thought it through and decided that bringing a car to Walt Disney World may just be your best bet, then here’s a few things to remember.
+If you’ve thought it through and decided that bringing a car to Walt Disney World may just be your best bet, then here are a few things to remember.

 - You only pay theme park parking fees at Disney World ONCE Per Day.
-So you can park hop without paying additional times.
+So you can park hop without paying additional fees.

 - Disney Resort Guests can park for FREE at Disney Theme Parks.
-Which is why we always recommend Staying on Property at Walt Disney World.
+This is why we always recommend Staying on Property at Walt Disney World.

 - Disney Annual Passholders get FREE Standard Parking at Theme Parks

 Disney Parking Fees

 You will have to pay for parking at Disney somewhere.
 What are your best tips for saving money on parking at Disney World?
 Need more ways to Avoid Hidden Fees at Walt Disney World?
 Let us know if you found any new Disney parking hacks we should know!